How Much Food Should Your Cat Eat?

 Fun Facts

-Cats have a unique digestive system, allowing them to survive on a high-protein, low-carb diet.
+- Cats have a unique digestive system, allowing them to thrive on high-protein, low-carb diets.

 Feeding your cat the right amount is crucial for their health and happiness.
 Consider their age, size, activity level, and health conditions.
 Consult with your vet, and don't hesitate to reach out if you have any questions.